annalundeen/CompBioProject/README.md

 ## Inputs and Expected Outputs
 The combined_motif_analysis.py reads in a data file called sample_data.txt.
 This file contains the proteins, Uniprot IDs, and the motifs of interest for this project.

+## Expected Outputs
+The Snakefile provided will output two final motif charts in the results folder under final.
+The first ranked_results.tsv is a table ranking our identified motifs based off P-values and motif sequence length.
+The second chart, simple_unique_hits.tsv provides a simplified format of the motifs for future analysis.

+## Structural Prediction and Alignmnet
+To determine how well the identified motifs interact with the LqhIII toxin, we used protein modeling and predicting software.
+Protein modeling was done to compare structural similarity between the identified muscle protein motif and the input NAV1.5 or toxin motif.